luismond/vjpy/README.md

 - Record video clips hitting drums.
-- Slice the video clips in a video editing software (one video per sound) -- If the sound bank has several clips, load them all into the time line -- Merge, edit, condense and separate the audio
+- Slice the video clips in a video editing software (one video per sound)
+- If the sound bank has several clips, load them all into the time line
+- Merge, edit, condense and separate the audio
--- Clean the audio in an audio software
+- Clean the audio in an audio software
---- Volume, normalization, high-pass, low-pass effects on drum -- Re-import video+audio for further processing
+- Volume, normalization, high-pass, low-pass accordingly
+- Re-import video+audio for further processing

-- Try to set the starting frame to a point where the sound is at its peak
+- Set the starting frames to a point where the sound is at its peak
-- Name the subvideo clips with the name of the corresponding sound
-- Load the video files into video objects and use them to compose video beats
+- Load the video file into a video object and use it to sequence videobeats